A structured training and delivery pathway for professionals and organisations

 What is the I Matter Learning Journey?

 The I Matter Learning Journey provides a carefully structured psychoeducational programme designed to develop understanding of relationship health theory and its practical application in everyday and professional contexts.
+Our core focus is prevention and early intervention.

 It is a learning and development programme.